 The Federal Board of Revenue (FBR), has alleged that the Cellular Mobile Operators (CMOs) have altogether evaded Federal Excise Duty (FED) which was payable by them on interconnect charges.
 The alleged liability for Telenor Pakistan was approximately NOK 0.7 billion, excluding penalty and interests.
 The CMO's joint position is that all applicable FED has been duly paid by the CMOs on the services provided by them and, therefore, no further payment of FED on interconnect charges is payable by them under law.
 Hence, no evasion of FED has taken place.
 In order to resolve the issue, the CMOs had previously agreed with the FBR that they would, from 1 July 2012, make the payment of FED on interconnect charges in accordance with the new procedure stipulated by the FBR.
 In return for the CMOs' agreement to do so, on 30 June 2012 the FBR issued a Statutory Regulatory Order (SRO) exempting the CMOs from their previous alleged liability for the FED payable on interconnect charges over the last 5 years.
 However, the SRO was not published in the Official Gazette by the FBR, and thereby it did not attain the requisite legal effect.
 The National Accountability Bureau (NAB) has started an enquiry on the basis that it had received information of alleged corrupt payments to the FBR for the issuance of the SRO.
 All the CMOs are participating in the enquiry.
 The CMOs also collectively decided to challenge the chargeability of the FED on interconnect charges through a Writ Petition in the Islamabad High Court.
-On 8 January 2014, the High Court decided to maintain status quo in the matter.
+On 8 January 2014, the High Court declared recovery notice from FBR null and void.
+The court decision was appealed by the FBR on 24 January 2014 and in a subsequent hearing on 27 January 2014, the court decided to maintain status quo in the matter.
 The case is still pending.

-Telenor Norge AS
+Telenor Norge A